DeepanshiKashyap/customer_behavior_analysis/README.md

 📊 **Data Analytics Project**

- **Overview**
+ ##**Overview**

 This project demonstrates an end-to-end data analytics workflow, starting from raw data processing in Python to building an interactive Power BI dashboard and generating a final presentation report.

 The goal of this project is to showcase practical skills in:

-  Data loading and preprocessing
+- Data loading and preprocessing

-  Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA)

-  Data cleaning and transformation
+- Data cleaning and transformation

-  SQL querying across multiple databases
+- SQL querying across multiple databases

-  Dashboard development
+- Dashboard development

-  Business reporting
+- Business reporting

 This project reflects real-world data analytics processes used in industry.

-**📂 Dataset
+##**📂 Dataset
 **
-  The dataset was loaded and processed using Python.
+  -The dataset was loaded and processed using Python.

-  It contains structured data suitable for analysis (CSV/Excel/Database source).
+-It contains structured data suitable for analysis (CSV/Excel/Database source).

-  Data includes numerical and categorical variables used for trend analysis and KPI creation.
+-Data includes numerical and categorical variables used for trend analysis and KPI creation.

 Note: The dataset used in this project is for educational/analytical purposes.

-**🛠 Tools & Technologies**
+##**🛠 Tools & Technologies**

-  Python (Pandas, NumPy, Matplotlib/Seaborn)
+-Python (Pandas, NumPy, Matplotlib/Seaborn)

-  SQL
+-SQL

-  PostgreSQL
+-PostgreSQL

-  MySQL
+-MySQL

-  SQL Server
+-SQL Server

-  Power BI
+-Power BI

-  Gamma (for presentation creation)
+-Gamma (for presentation creation)

-Jupyter Notebook / VS Code
+-Jupyter Notebook / VS Code

-**🔎 Project Steps**
+##**🔎 Project Steps**
 1. Data Loading

-Imported dataset using Python.
+-Imported dataset using Python.

-Verified structure, column types, and missing values.
+-Verified structure, column types, and missing values.

 2️.
 Exploratory Data Analysis (EDA)

-Generated summary statistics.
+-Generated summary statistics.

-Identified trends, distributions, and outliers.
+-Identified trends, distributions, and outliers.

-Visualized key variables using plots and charts.
+-Visualized key variables using plots and charts.

 3️.
 Data Cleaning

-Handled missing values.
+-Handled missing values.

-Removed duplicates.
+-Removed duplicates.

-Standardized formats (dates, categorical values).
+-Standardized formats (dates, categorical values).

-Performed feature transformations where necessary.
+-Performed feature transformations where necessary.

 4️.
 SQL Analysis

-Imported cleaned data into:
+-Imported cleaned data into:

-PostgreSQL
+-PostgreSQL

-MySQL
+-MySQL

-SQL Server
+-SQL Server

-Executed analytical queries such as:
+-Executed analytical queries such as:

    Aggregations (SUM, AVG, COUNT)

    Joins

    Group By analysis

    Filtering and ranking

    Extracted insights directly from relational databases.

 5️.
 Power BI Dashboard

-Built interactive dashboards.
+-Built interactive dashboards.

-Created KPIs and calculated measures.
+-Created KPIs and calculated measures.

-Added filters and slicers for user interaction.
+-Added filters and slicers for user interaction.

-Designed visualizations for business decision-making.
+-Designed visualizations for business decision-making.

 6️.
 Reporting

-Generated a structured business report.
+-Generated a structured business report.

-Created a professional presentation using Gamma.
+-Created a professional presentation using Gamma.

-Summarized insights, findings, and recommendations.
+-Summarized insights, findings, and recommendations.

-📊 Dashboard
+##📊 Dashboard

 The Power BI dashboard includes:

-Key Performance Indicators (KPIs)
+-Key Performance Indicators (KPIs)

-Trend analysis visuals
+-Trend analysis visuals

-Category-wise comparisons
+-Category-wise comparisons

-Interactive filters for dynamic insights
+-Interactive filters for dynamic insights

-The dashboard is designed to be clear, business-focused, and decision-oriented.
+-The dashboard is designed to be clear, business-focused, and decision-oriented.

-📈 Results & Insights
+##📈 Results & Insights

-Identified key trends and performance drivers.
+-Identified key trends and performance drivers.

-Highlighted patterns across categories and time periods.
+-Highlighted patterns across categories and time periods.

-Provided data-backed recommendations.
+-Provided data-backed recommendations.

-Delivered insights in both technical (SQL/Python) and business (Dashboard/Presentation) formats.
+-Delivered insights in both technical (SQL/Python) and business (Dashboard/Presentation) formats.

-▶️ How to Run
+##▶️ How to Run
 1. Clone the Repository
 git clone https://github.com/DeepanshiKashyap/customer_behavior_analysis.git
 cd customer_behavior_analysis